wfink/jboss-as-quickstart/ejb-clients/README.md

         'JBOSS_HOME/bin/jboss-cli.sh --connect --command="/host=master/server-config=app-oneA:stop"`

 the output shows that the invocation will reach the other server automaticaly.

-Notice that there is no loadbalancing, because the necessary properties can not be given in this case.
+_NOTE: Notice that there is no loadbalancing, because the necessary properties can not be given in this case._

 The MultiUserJBossRemoteClient will invoke an EJB with different credentials by using the InitialContext and pass different user credentials